-The Native Americans had a thing called the potlatch where at the end of each year the richest person in the tribe gave away all their possessions and started out again with nothing.
-It was a great honor to have this happen to you but at the same time it encouraged a constant flow of generosity in the tribe.
-No one wanted to get too rich lest they have to give up something they wanted, so they gave everything away they didn't actually need or use as they went Indeed, what is opulence for if not to dazzle the public eye, rather than one's own?
+The Native Americans had a thing called the potlatch: at the end of each year, the richest person in the tribe gave away all their possessions to other tribe members.
+It was a great honor but at the same time it encouraged a constant flow of generosity in the tribe.
+No one wanted to get too rich lest they have to give up something they wanted, so they gave everything away they didn't actually need or use as they went.
+Indeed, what is opulence for if not to dazzle the public eye, rather than one's own?
 To create magic for others instead of 'security' for oneself?
-And when a man's ego transcends his sense of security, and his drive to create show-stopping brilliance overrides self-preservation, that's entertainment, and the wheel of capitalism moves one spoke on your ticket blood.
+And when a man's ego transcends his sense of security, and his drive to create show-stopping brilliance overrides self-preservation?
+Baby, that's entertainment.
+And the wheel of capitalism moves one spoke on your ticket blood.
 Doo Do Doo Do Dooo Dooo.

 It's a very psychedelic center to the film, with billowing ruffles and angelic choirs that for the first time help me to understand the mindset that led to all the ruffles and bows of turn of the century theater and costumery.
 This number alone shows what all the others were aiming at, and just coming off stuffy and overbaked.
 Of course there's some of that, too, such as the ungratifying sight of an imitation Eddie Cantor in black face and popeye glasses square-prancing around like a politically incorrect robot singing "If you Knew Suzie" in front of a giant shower curtain.
 Oh!
 Oh!
 Oh what a gal and now I understand the big Carnegie Hall performance of Andy Kaufman in MAN ON THE MOON with the human Xmas tower.